John J. Lawn: Awards

+Personal life

+Lawn and his wife raised five children in Watertown.
+His wife and daughter both work as nurses in the Boston area, continuing a family history in health care, as his mother emigrated from Ireland in the early 1960s to the U.S. through a nursing work-exchange program.

+In May 2026, Lawn publicly disclosed in an op-ed for The Boston Globe that he was sexually abused as a child by an adult supervisor at a local recreational facility and by a Catholic priest, both since deceased.
+In the piece, he called for eliminating the statute of limitations in Massachusetts civil child sexual abuse cases.

 In July 2025, Lawn was arrested near the Massachusetts State House after colliding with a parked pickup truck and running two stop signs.
-He pleaded guilty to operating under the influence and leaving the scene of a crash that caused property damage and was sentenced to 45-day loss of license, and a year of probation.
+He pleaded guilty to operating under the influence and leaving the scene of a crash that caused property damage.
+He was sentenced to a 45-day loss of license, and a year of probation.